There are five maps of Henfield in this section:

 - A map from 1912 at 1:2500 scale

 - A downloadable streetmap of the village centre, showing footpaths.
-Click the icons below to download the map either as a JPG file or as a PDF file.
-The PDF format is appropriate for printing.
+Click the icons below to download the map either as a JPG file for screen display, or as a PDF file for printing.